Montana Rep. Zooey Zephyr sues over removal from House floor

 Republicans silenced Zephyr from participating in floor debates on April 18 after she said those who supported a ban on gender-affirming care for youths would have blood on their hands.
 Days later, she raised her microphone in defiance as demonstrators in the House gallery angrily demanded she be allowed to speak, leading to seven arrests and Zephyr’s banishment from the House floor.

-Republicans moved to sideline Zephyr further by shutting down the two committees on which she serves and moving the bills they were to hear to other committees, Democratic Rep. Donavon Hawk said in a statement.
+Republicans moved to sideline Zephyr further by canceling some meetings of the two committees on which she serves and moving the bills they were to hear to other committees, Democrats said.

 She spent the first day of her exile last week battling to use a bench in a Statehouse hallway.
 Her key card to access Capitol entrances, bathrooms and party workspaces was deactivated, according to the lawsuit.